 Connecting Gateways and Clusters

-Connecting a Security Gateway/CloudGuard Network Security Gateway
+Connecting on-premises Security Gateway or CloudGuard Network Security Gateway

 -